Racix/Project-AI-Translation/README.md

 - Running with Kubernetes and Helm

-    See the [README](https://github.com/Racix/Project-AI-Translation/tree/rebased-kubernetes) in the rebased-kubernetes branch for instrcutions.
+    See the [README](https://github.com/Racix/Project-AI-Translation/tree/rebased-kubernetes) in the rebased-kubernetes branch for instructions.

  - Running live-transcription:

-   See the [README](https://github.com/Racix/Project-AI-Translation/tree/main/sound_driver) in the sound_driver folder for instrcutions.
+   See the [README](https://github.com/Racix/Project-AI-Translation/tree/main/sound_driver) in the sound_driver folder for instructions.